ekramasif/SMS-Spam-Prediction-Using-BERT/README.md

-# Multilingual SMS spam detection using Bidirectional Encoder Representations from Transformers
+# SMS spam detection using Bidirectional Encoder Representations from Transformers

 ## Objective
 > To develop an efficient translation-free recurrent neural architecture to  perform SMS spam detection which actually remembers the context of SMS.